Collaborative Programs with Other Colleges and Universities

 An exchange program between Fisk University and Case Western Reserve University enables up to four Case Western Reserve students to spend a semester as visiting students at Fisk each year.
 Up to four Fisk students may spend a semester at Case Western Reserve each year.
 Fisk University was founded in 1866 as the first integrated coeducational school in the United States, and, at its founding, focused on providing a quality liberal arts education to the children of former slaves.
 Fisk University has a distinguished history as a liberal arts institution.
 It was the first historically black college to have chapters of the Phi Beta Kappa and Mortar Board national honorary societies.

 Case Western Reserve students who participate in the Case Western Reserve-Fisk Exchange pay tuition to Case Western Reserve University, pay the Fisk room and board fees, and maintain their CWRU student status during the period of the exchange.
-Information about the exchange program is available in the Office of Undergraduate Studies, 447 Sears Bldg.
+Information about the exchange program is available in the CWRU Undergraduate Advising Support Office.

 The Dual Degree (3-2) Program in Engineering

 Students of superior scholarship who have attended one of a group of select liberal arts colleges with which Case Western Reserve University has a dual degree agreement are eligible to participate in the Dual Degree (3-2) program at Case Western Reserve University.
 This program allows outstanding students to begin their studies at a liberal arts college for three years and pursue an engineering degree at Case Western Reserve University for two years.
-Once requirements at both institutions are completed, students will receive a degree from the liberal arts college and a degree from Case Western Reserve University in a designated engineering discipline.
-For additional information, contact Debbie Fatica, 312 Nord Hall, 216.368.4449.
+Once requirements at both institutions are completed, students receive a degree from the liberal arts college and a degree from Case Western Reserve University in a designated engineering discipline.

 Cleveland Humanities Collaborative